 Stats in Mythic+

 Mastery and Haste are stronger in Mythic+ where you tend to have larger HoT stacks because of the smaller party size and frequent opportunities to drink.
 However Mastery offers no increase to our DPS.
 If you think of it as your most powerful healing stat, and least powerful DPS stat, you can make a decision from there based on your playstyle.

 What about stat caps and breakpoints?

 We have no stat caps.
 All HoTs can now partially tick for a reduced amount at the end of their duration.
-This means that there is little to no benefit to getting an extra full HoT tick in.
+This means that there is little benefit to getting an extra full HoT tick in.

 Flask: Flask of the Whispered Pact

-Potions: You will mostly be using Mana Potion and Leytorrent Potions.
-Pre-potting with a Potion of Prolonged Power is almost always worth it.
+Potions: You will mostly be using Leytorrent Potions.
+Pre-potting with a Potion of Prolonged Power is always worth it.